thegooddocsproject/templates/base-template/about-base-template.md

 * The document has been reviewed:
     * For clear writing and alignment with the writing style guide, ideally by a technical writer or editor.
-    * For alignment with the {doctype} template, ideally be a technical writer.
+    * For alignment with the {doctype} template, ideally by a technical writer, information architect, or content strategist.
     * For technical accuracy, ideally by a subject matter expert.
 * {Further checklist items ... .}